Visions of Sovereignty

 Mapping the complex range of political orientations within substate national movements, Visions of Sovereignty illuminates the political and constitutional dynamics of accommodating national diversity in multinational democracies.
 This elegantly written and meticulously researched study is an essential read for those interested in the future of multinational and multiethnic states.

-Jaime Lluch is a Fellow of the Penn Program on Democracy, Citizenship, and Constitutionalism at the University of Pennsylvania and the editor of Constitutionalism and the Politics of Accommodation in Multinational Democracies.
-Lluch won the Fourth Vilaseca International Award in 2012 from the Institut d'Estudis Autonòmics, Barcelona.
+Jaime Lluch is a Fellow of the Penn Program on Democracy, Citizenship, and Constitutionalism at the University of Pennsylvania, and Professor of Political Science at the University of Puerto Rico, Río Piedras.
+He is editor of Constitutionalism and the Politics of Accommodation in Multinational Democracies.
+Visions of Sovereignty was awarded the IV Vilaseca i Marcet international book prize by the Institut d'Estudis Autonòmics, Generalitat de Catalunya, Barcelona.